Representation of non-semibounded quadratic forms and orthogonal additivity: Representation of non-semibounded quadratic forms

-\begin{theorem} Let $Q$ be a quadratic form densely defined on $\D$ and satisfying \ref{H1} -- \ref{H3}.
+\begin{theorem} Let $Q$ be a quadratic form with domain $\D$ which is dense in the direct integral Hilbert space $\H$, satisfying \ref{H1}, \ref{H2}, \ref{H3} and such that $\D\subset \overline{\Df}^{\normm{\cdot}}$.
 Let $T$ be the self-adjoint operator associated to the resolution of the identity $E(\cdot)$ obtained in Proposition~\ref{pro:integrateE}.
-Assume, in addition, that $\D\subset \overline{\Df}^{\normm{\cdot}}$.
-Then $Q$ is strongly representable. \end{theorem}
+Then $(Q,\D)$ is strongly representable by $T$ and the extension coincides with $(\bQ,\bD)$ given in Theorem~\ref{thm:mainthm1}.